 Plastic is a polymer that has a large molecular mass.
-The monomers of plastic can be natural or synthetic.
+The monomers of plastic are either natural or synthetic.
 Plastic is synthesized from petrochemicals.
-There are two types of plastics, thermoplastics and thermosetting polymers.
-Thermoplastics becomes soft when heated and when cooled it solidifies again.
-With continuous heating and cooling, the shape can be changed without a problem (e.g. polyethylene, polypropylene, PVC, polystyrene).
-However, when thermosetting polymers are heated and cooled it becomes harden permanently.
-When heated it can be molded, but if heated again it will decompose (E.g.: Bakelite, which is used to make handles of pots and pans).
-Plastics are widely in use in different forms, such as bottles, bags, boxes, fibers, films, etc. Plastics can be very resistant to chemicals, and they are thermal and electric insulators.
-Different plastics have different strengths but are light weighed.
-Polycarbonate and acrylic are two types of plastics with little differences than normal plastics.
-Both are glass like, but strong plastics.
+There are two types of plastics: thermoplastics and thermosetting polymers.
+Furthermore, plastics are widely in use in different forms, such as bottles, bags, boxes, fibres, and films.
+Different plastics have different strengths but has a lightweight.
+Polycarbonate and acrylic are two types of plastics that are little different than normal plastics.
+Both are glass-like, but strong plastics.

 Polycarbonate is a type of plastic.
 It is very tough, therefore, very hard to break.
-These are polymers.
-Monomer unit of this has carbonate groups; thus, they are named as polycarbonates.
-Polycarbonate polymer is made up by repeatedly combining units with the following chemical structure.
+They are polymers.
+Monomer unit of this has carbonate groups; thus, we name them as polycarbonates.
+This polymer forms via repeatedly combining units with the following chemical structure.

-This is also a thermoplastic, like polycarbonate and transparent too.
-Sometimes this is also called acrylic glass, because this is widely used to replace glass.
-Acrylic is also known by the names Poly (methyl methacrylate) or PMMA.
+Acrylic is also a thermoplastic like polycarbonate and transparent as well.
+Sometimes we call it acrylic glass because it is widely important to replace glass.
+Moreover, we use several names such as Poly (methyl methacrylate) or PMMA.
 Poly (methyl 2-methylpropenoate) is the IUPAC name of acrylic, and it has the following structure.

-This is a strong, light weighted and shatter resistant plastic.
+This is a strong, lightweight and shatters resistant plastic.
 In fact, acrylic is stronger than glass.
 Acrylic is used to make windows, glass doors, skylights, etc.